domenicw/FizzBuzz/README.md

 ## Code documentation

-The whole project uses proper code documentation as Xcode likes it.
+The whole project uses proper code documentation the way Xcode likes it.
 Because of this style, you are able to see all the information you need with `Quick Help`.
 Just `option` click on a variable to see the informations about it.